Xanthorhoe semifissata

-Xanthorhoe semifissata, commonly known as the barred pink looper. is a moth of the family Geometridae.
+Xanthorhoe semifissata, commonly known as the barred pink looper, is a moth in the family Geometridae.
 It is endemic to New Zealand and is found throughout the country although it is much less common in the mountains in the south and west of the South Island.
-The larvae host plants include Nasturtium officinale as well as species in the Cardamine genus.
+The larval host plants include Nasturtium officinale as well as species in the genus Cardamine.
 Adult moths inhabit shrubs at the edge of native forest.

 Taxonomy

 This species was first described by Francis Walker in 1862 using specimens collected in Nelson by T. R. Oxley and named Cohemia semifissata.
 In 1939 Louis Beethoven Prout placed this species in the genus Larentia.
 In 1971 J. S. Dugdale placed this species in the genus Helastia.
 The genus Helastia was restricted by Craw in 1987 placing this species into the genus Xanthorhoe.
 This placement was accepted in 1988 by Dugdale.
 The lectotype specimen is held at the Natural History Museum, London.